annienguyen879/eco395m-exercises/exercise_2/exercise_2.md

     ## purposegoods/repair       purposenewcar      purposeusedcar       foreigngerman
     ##                0.10                0.85               -0.80               -1.26

-If someone has a poor credit history, then the chance of them defaulting on a loan goes down by 1.11.
-Similarly, if someone has a terrible credit history, then the odds of them defaulting on a loan goes down by 1.18.
+If someone has a poor credit history, then the odds of them defaulting on a loan is multiplied by *e*<sup>−1.11</sup> ≈ 0.33.
+Similarly, if someone has a terrible credit history, then the odds of them defaulting on a loan is multiplied by *e*<sup>−1.88</sup> ≈ 0.17.
 These results still are the opposite of what I expected.
 Odds of someone defaulting on a loan should rise if they have a poor or terrible credit history.

 ### What is the bigger problem at play?